Loyola University Chicago

 Financial Aid Office

-Please Note: The categories above of transportation, food, books and miscellaneous personal expenses are additional costs that are approved for financial aid and are NOT payable to Loyola.
-For more information, please see financial aid information.
+Please Note: The fees for transportation, visa, food, books, and personal expenses are approved for financial aid and are NOT payable to Loyola.

 After registering, students will be responsible for obtaining the required course materials.
 Students should contact the Loyola University Bookstore to obtain the course materials in the United States and should bring them abroad.
-The bookstore will stock all assigned materials by mid-April and will fill orders from outside Chicago promptly by mail.
-Loyola University Book Store; 26 E. Pearson Street; Chicago, IL 60611; (312) 915-7421
+The bookstore will stock all assigned materials by mid-April and will fill orders from outside Chicago promptly by mail:

-Students will be expected to make their own travel arrangements to their Study Law Abroad program location(s), including transportation from the airport to the campus.
-Many airlines, domestic and foreign, fly to these places.
+Students will be expected to make their own travel arrangements to their Study Law Abroad program location, including transportation from the airport to the campus.
+Many airlines, domestic and foreign, fly to Rome.
 Train travel between cities is the most convenient mode of transportation.
-Many students opt to purchase a European Rail Pass through a travel agency in the U.S. Transportation will be provided from The Hague, to Luxembourg, to Strasbourg, in the European Legal Institutions field study program.
+Many students opt to purchase a European Rail Pass through a travel agency in the US.
+Inexpensive airlines also service many European cities from Rome for under $100.

-The Rome Program allows ample time for students to take advantage of a variety of travel destinations, such as Florence, Naples/Pompeii, or Venice.
+The Rome Program allows ample time for students to take advantage of a variety of travel destinations, such as Florence, Amalfi Coast/Pompeii, or Venice.
 Students who choose to travel on weekends will be responsible for their own travel arrangements and related costs while away from campus.

-Each student in the program should have a valid passport.
+Each student in the program should have a valid passport good through October 2016.
 Students are responsible for obtaining their own passports.
-Allow at least two months processing time to secure the passport.
-All students must submit a copy of their passport to Dean Gaspardo by April 1, 2013.
+Allow at least two months processing time to secure a passport.
+All students must submit a copy of their passport to Dean Gaspardo by April 1, 2016.